 The company completed an international Phase 3 trial of octreotide capsules, the results of which have been published in the Journal of Clinical Endocrinology and Metabolism.

-Chiasma is conducting a Phase 3 clinical trial, referred to as “CHIASMA OPTIMAL” (Octreotide capsules vs. Placebo Treatment In MultinationAL centers) under a Special Protocol Assessment agreement reached with the U.S. Food and Drug Administration (FDA) to support a potential resubmission of a New Drug Application with the FDA.
+Chiasma conducted a Phase 3 clinical trial, referred to as “CHIASMA OPTIMAL” (Octreotide capsules vs. Placebo Treatment In MultinationAL centers) under a Special Protocol Assessment agreement reached with the U.S. Food and Drug Administration (FDA) to support a potential resubmission of a New Drug Application with the FDA.
 CHIASMA OPTIMAL is a global, randomized, double-blind, placebo-controlled, nine-month trial.
 The trial is designed to evaluate the proportion of patients who maintain their biochemical response to octreotide capsules compared to placebo.
 The company completed enrollment with 56 adult acromegaly patients in CHIASMA OPTIMAL in October 2018 and completed the trial in June 2019.
 The company reported positive topline clinical results in July 2019.
 The pivotal trial met its primary endpoint and met all four secondary endpoints.